warniiiz/next-cryptr/README.md

 ### `encrypt(data)`

-Encrypts the given data using the AES-GCM 256 algorithm.
+Encrypts serialized data (Uint8Array).
+Based on AES-GCM recommandations, the IV is randomly generated at each call and on 12 bytes-long (96-bits).

-- `data` (string | ArrayBuffer | ArrayBufferView): The data to encrypt.
+- `serializedData` (Uint8Array): The data to encrypt.
 This parameter is required and can be a string, an ArrayBuffer, or an ArrayBufferView.

-Returns a Promise that resolves with the encrypted data.
+Returns a Promise that resolves with the encrypted data as a base64 encoded string.
+Result is composed of the IV (16 characters, base64 encoded) and the encrypted data (also base64 encoded), both concatenated in a single string.

 ### `decrypt(encryptedData)`

-Decrypts the given encrypted data using the AES-GCM 256 algorithm.
+Decrypts the encrypted data.

-- `encryptedData` (string | ArrayBuffer | ArrayBufferView): The encrypted data to decrypt.
-This parameter is required and can be a string, an ArrayBuffer, or an ArrayBufferView.
+- `encryptedData` (base64 encoded string): The encrypted data to decrypt.
+Expected to be a base64 encoded string.

-Returns a Promise that resolves with the decrypted data.
+Returns a Promise that resolves with the decrypted data as serialized data (Uint8Array).

 ### `encryptStr(str)`

-Encrypts the given string using the AES-GCM 256 algorithm.
+Encrypts a simple string, converting the string to a Uint8Array, and using above encrypt method.

 - `str` (string): The string to encrypt.
-This parameter is required.

-Returns a Promise that resolves with the encrypted data.
+Returns a Promise that resolves with the encrypted data as a base64 encoded string.

 ### `decryptStr(encryptedStr)`

-Decrypts the given encrypted string using the AES-GCM 256 algorithm.
+Decrypts the encrypted string.

-- `encryptedStr` (string): The encrypted string to decrypt.
-This parameter is required.
+- `encryptedStr` (base64 encoded string): The encrypted data to decrypt.
+Expected to be a base64 encoded string.

-Returns a Promise that resolves with the decrypted string.
+Returns a Promise that resolves with the decrypted data as a string.

 ## Contributing